-An important practical problem is the routing of vehicles from a central depot.
-An example is the routing of delivery trucks for a metropolitan newspaper.
+An important practical problem is the routing of vehicles from a central depot, the so-called Vehicle Routing Problem (VRP).
+An example is the routing of delivery trucks for a parcel delivery service.
 You can think of this as a multiple traveling salesperson problem with finite capacity for each salesperson.
 This problem is sometimes called the LTL(Less than TruckLoad) routing problem because a typical recipient receives less than a truck load of goods.
 A formulation is: